hectorlj/code_challenge_movie/README.md

 Here is an explanation of the folder structure of this web app:

 ### `webapp`
 The webapp directory contains the Vue.js app.
 It's built with Vue 2 and Nuxt 2.
-To build and run the app use `npm run start-webapp` and open http://localhost:3000
 * If another service is running a random port will be assigned.

+#### Run webapp from root directory
+  - `npm run start-webapp` builds and runs the webapp on http://localhost:3000

 #### Structure
 The Search Results and Search Result components, found in the `/components` folder handle displaying the movie's data.